 Does Insurance Cover Eye Twitching Treatment?

-Your nervous system releases neurotransmitters, which are substances that your body uses to communicate between neurons or between neurons and muscles.
+Your nervous system releases neurotransmitters, substances your body uses to communicate between neurons, neurons, and muscles.
 Anxiety stimulates the nervous system to release neurotransmitters.
 These neurotransmitters can “instruct” the muscles to move by sending signals to them.
 Neurotransmitters may be released in the presence of anxiety even if there is no evident rationale for their release.
-It can cause anxiety twitching.
+It can cause stress and twitching.
 Muscle twitching can also be caused by hyperventilation, another symptom of worry.
 Hyperventilation can cause muscle twitching as one of its symptoms.

 So, if you have a problem with Eye twitching, does insurance cover that?